-SAFETY FIRST

-All our locomotives are safe to run, and will give many hours of pleasure, providing the following safety procedures are followed: -
+SAFETY FIRST All our locomotives are safe to run, and will give many hours of pleasure, providing the following safety procedures are followed: -

 - 1. Please read the instructions thoroughly before running for the first time. - 2.
 Always do a complete refill of gas, oil and water.
 Never refill just the gas to prolong the run. - 3.
 Never let the engine run out of water. - 4.
 When refilling the gas, do not have any naked flame present, and NO SMOKING! - 5.
 Do not pick up the engine by the bodywork, chimney or boiler, especially when hot. - 6.
 Only pick up the engine by the buffer beams and, when hot, use old gloves or a cloth. - 7.
 Do not stand over the chimney.
-Ejected boiling water or steam may cause serious injury.

-8. Do not open the smoke box door while the engine is alight.
+Ejected boiling water or steam may cause serious injury. - 8.
+Do not open the smoke box door while the engine is alight.

-General Hints
+General Hints As with all comprehensive models, we strongly recommend a full demonstration (by our agents) before purchase, enabling you to get the best out of your model right from the start.
 As with all operating machinery, whether model or full size, wear will occur.
 In the model steam locomotive much can be done to help prolong its life and decrease the amount of time required in the workshop for servicing.

 Keep the engine as clean as possible, and the motion free from dirt and garden debris.
-The valve gear, axles and crank pins should be oiled sparingly with light oil, e.g. "3-in-1 Oil".
+The valve gear, axles and crank pins should be oiled sparingly with light oil, e.g. "3-in -1 Oil".
 Over-oiling attracts dirt and grit, which will increase wear.
 Regularly check that all screws and motion bolts are firm.
 Do not over-tighten, as this strips threads and shears bolts.
+When running your engine avoid excessive speed and acceleration, both will cause premature valve gear wear.

 When filling the lubricator, always use a high temperature steam oil; this is available from other retailers.
-FAILURE TO USE THE CORRECT GRADE OF OIL CAN LEAD TO BLOCKED STEAM PIPES AND WILL INVALIDATE THE GUARANTEE.
+FAILURE TO USE THE CORRECT GRADE OF OIL CAN LEAD TO BLOCKED STEAM PIPES, AND WILL INVALIDATE THE GUARANTEE.